Siefeldin-Sobih/Siefeldin-Sobih.github.io/_pages/resume.md

 title: Resume
 nav: true
 nav_order: 2
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: websitesiefresume.pdf # you can also use external links here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: This resume only includes work and educational background as the rest are placed in separate tabs on the website.
 toc:
   sidebar: left
 ---